maliklabina/Authorization-app/README.md

 - Deploy using **Render**, **Heroku**, or **Vercel**.
 - Make sure to set the correct **MongoDB Atlas URI** and **JWT Secret** in your hosting environment

+## Contribution
+You can contribute by improving the backend or **creating a frontend UI** to interact with the API.
+Feel free to open a pull request with your changes.

+## License
+MIT License